 What happens if I ignore a tax lien?

-Ignoring a tax lien results in added interest, penalties, and eventual foreclosure proceedings.
+Ignoring a tax lien results in added interest, penalties, and eventual enforcement proceedings.
 The Taxation and Revenue Department may sell your property through a public auction to collect the tax debt.
-Addressing the issue early through full payment or an approved plan can prevent costly consequences and protect ownership rights.
+Addressing the issue early through full payment or an approved plan can prevent costly consequences and protect your ownership rights.

 What are the steps to release a New Mexico tax lien?